osexpert/GoreRemoting/README.md

 GoreRemoting does not use .proto files (Protobuf).

 ## Callbacks from server to client
-It is not possible to callback to clients directly, callbacks must happen as part of a call from client to server.
+It is not possible to callback to clients directly, callbacks must happen during a call from client to server.
 The server can callback via a delegate argument (look in examples).
 Can have as many callback delegate arguments as you wish, but only one can return something from the client.
 Others must be void\Task\ValueTask and will be OneWay (no result or exception from client).
-If you need to have a permanent open stream from server to client, call a method that awaits forever and keeps an open stream, and send callbacks via a delegate argument (look in examples).
+If you need to have a permanent open stream from server to client, have the client call a method that awaits forever and keeps an open stream, and send callbacks via a delegate argument (look in examples).

 ## Cancellation